scrapinghub/scrapy-poet/docs/advanced.rst

     If your provider needs to use a subclass of Response, for example, TextResponse,
-    make sure to annotate your response argument with the parent class type.
+    make sure to annotate your response argument with Response class type.

     This behavior is related to covariance.
     In simple words,